sebastian-vivas/fullStackNotesApp/README.md

 2. To run the React application, inside the client directory in the terminal, enter `npm run dev`.
 This will run the application locally on your machine on port 3000 (localhost:3000).
 3. Finally, open a web browser of your choice and enter localhost:3000 to navigate to the application's landing page.

-## Running tests
+## Running tests in the Server

 * `npm test` -> Runs all the unit tests.

+## Running tests in the Client

+* `npm test` -> Runs all the unit tests.
-* `npm test:verbose:watch` -> Runs all the unit tests interactively and spits out more details about errors.
+* `npm test:watch` -> Runs all the unit tests interactively and spits out more details about errors.
+* `npm test:coverage` -> Runs all the unit tests and calculates total unit test coverage.

 ## App start

-* main.jsx/server.js - The entry points for the React application start from these specific files (client/server folders).
+* main.jsx/server.mjs - The entry points for the React application start from these specific files (client/server folders).
 * conn.js – Responsible for creating a connection with MongoDB to access resources in the notes collection and database.

 ### Environments